Columbus County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• BAC Over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended for 30 days prior to the ALR hearing.
+• BAC Over 0.08: If your blood alcohol content (BAC) was 0.08 or higher, the DMV will suspend your license for 30 days, pending the outcome of your ALR hearing.
+The suspension is mandated under North Carolina law.

-• Temporary Permit: The temporary driving permit you received at the time of your arrest is typically valid until your ALR hearing or until the 30-day suspension begins, whichever comes first.
-Pay close attention to the dates on your permit!
+• Temporary Permit: The officer likely issued you a temporary driving permit at the time of your arrest.
+This permit is typically valid for a limited time, allowing you to drive until your ALR hearing or until the suspension officially begins.
+Pay close attention to the expiration date on the permit.

 If You Refused Testing

-• Implied Consent Law in North Carolina: North Carolina has an implied consent law, meaning that by driving on the state's roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusal has severe consequences.
+• Implied Consent: By driving on North Carolina roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusal to comply with this implied consent carries significant penalties.

 The ALR/Administrative Hearing